- Academic Advising

-Many other University departments are in the UC: Alumni Programs, Associate Dean of Students, University Career Center, Events Management & Conference Services, the Inclusion and Community Engagement Center, the Office of Student Life & Dean of Students, the Office of Student Activities, the Office of Student Conduct and Community Standards, the Special Events Center, the Student Leadership Center and UC Administration.
+Many other University departments are in the UC: Alumni Programs, Associate Dean of Students, University Career Center, Events Management & Conference Services, the Student Center for Community Engagement and Inclusion, the Office of Student Life & Dean of Students, the Office of Student Activities, the Office of Student Conduct and Community Standards, the Special Events Center, the Student Leadership Center and UC Administration.

 The UC is also home to a wide range of services and amenities to support daily campus life:

 - Campus Technology Store: featuring service and academic pricing for both PC and Apple hardware, software, and peripherals

 - Rios Golden Cut Salon: a full-service salon for men and women